 6) The type of thistle deemed as the flower of Scotland

-There are many types of thistles found in Scotland but the one deemed as the floral national emblem is the purple ‘Scotch thistle’, also known as the Scottish thistle.
+There are many types of thistles in Scotland.
+And the one deemed as the floral national emblem is the purple ‘Scotch thistle’, also known as the Scottish thistle.
 However, this species is not indigenous to Scotland and did not become prevalent until the 16th century.

 Enjoyed the above article?
 You may also enjoy The Parthenon frieze- History| Interpretions| Facts